JasmineLiu2026/qtm350-final-project/README.md

 ---

 ## **Research Questions**
-1. How do GDP growth rates differ between high-income and low-income countries?
+1. How do GDP growth rates differ across all income groups?
 2. Does a higher employment-to-population ratio always correlate with higher GDP per capita in low-income countries?

 ---